Served: 15 Months

 After being released on bond, Shawnta Robertson turned himself in on a probation violation warrant issued in Hamilton County and was jailed there until after the funeral.
 He was then extradited to Kenton County to answer charges which by then included Manslaughter.

 On September 18, 1998, a jury found Shawnta Robertson guilty of 2nd Degree Manslaughter and recommended six years in prison.
 The judge sentenced him to six years.

 After sentencing, Robertson continuously appealed his conviction.
 He was still appealing during July 2002, when the Kentucky Parole Board granted him parole.
-They asserted that they did so, because the man who was still denying his responsibility in the death “showed remorse.”
+They asserted that they did so because the man “showed remorse.”

-If you have information, artifacts, archives, or imagesregarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If anyone knows of any information, artifacts, or photographs of this officer or incident, please contact the Greater Cincinnati Police Museum Director at Memorial@police-museum.org.

-This narrative was researched and revised on January 1, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with assistance from Cincinnati Enquirer Reporter Jennifer Baker, Greater Cincinnati Police Museum Memorial Committee Member.
+© This narrative was researched and revised on January 1, 2013 by retired Cincinnati Lieutenant Stephen R. Kramer with assistance from Jennifer Baker, reporter for the Cincinnati Enquirer.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.